khumphrey/foundations-take2/README.md

 ### Submitting

-When time is complete or when you finish the code, commit the changes to the git repository using the command: `git commit -am "submitting assessment"` Then, do two things:

-1. Push your repository back to your own personal fork on Github.
+When time is complete or when you finish the code, commit the changes to the git repository using the command: `git commit -am "submitting assessment"`.
+After you commit you work, commit your work to your personal fork on Github.
-2. Email a link of your FoundationsAssessment repository instructors+assessment@fullstackacademy.com.